But access to the basics doesn’t make you a professional photographer.

 8. Start By Researching Your Area

 Doing a bit of research can go a long way in easing the learning curve of early entrepreneurship!

-You’ll want to take a look at your local market to study the other photographers in your area, and the rates that they charge for various packages.
+You’ll want to take a look at your local market.
+Study other professional photographers in your area.
+Make sure to look at the rates that they charge for various packages.

 It’s also always good to do research so you get to know your fellow professional photographers!
 Connecting with other professionals in your town helps to build your support network.
-This will be vital as you grow your business.

 This process will vary with each city, state, and country.
 Be sure to ask your local officials about the process in your area.

-Having the proper paperwork in place will help establish you as an official business.
+Having the proper paperwork in place will help establish you as an official photography business.
 Both to the public and in your own mind!

+This also lets customers know that you’re serious about being a business owner.
 If you plan to do business under a fictitious name rather than using your own, be sure to ask how to apply for that as well.